rootli/naucse.python.cz/lessons/beginners-en/def/index.md

 print(a)
 ```

-Now try to answer:
+Now try to answer the following questions:

-* Is variable `pi` local or global?
+* Is the variable `pi` local or global?
-* Is variable `area` local or global?
+* Is the variable `area` local or global?
-* Is variable `a` local or global?
+* Is the variable `a` local or global?
-* Is variable `b` local or global?
+* Is the variable `b` local or global?

 {% filter solution %}
 * `pi` is global - it's not defined within the function and it's
 accessible in the whole program.
-* `area` - there are two variables of that name - one is global
+* `area` - Note there are two variables of that name!
+One is global
-ant the other one is local for function `ellipse_area`.
+ant the other one is local inside the function `ellipse_area`.
-* `a` - there are also two variables.
-And there was that catch.
+* `a` - Note there are also two variables of that name.
+This was that catch:
 Writing `a = a + 3` has no point.
-There will be bigger number assign to
+A value is assigned to the local
-variable `a` but the function ends right after that and this `a` will no
+variable `a`, but the function ends right after that, and this `a` is no
-longer be available.
+longer available, it will never be used.
-* `b` is only local - it's an argument for `ellipse_area` function.
+* `b` is only local - it's an argument for the `ellipse_area` function.

 {% endfilter %}

 If it seems confusing and complicated just avoid naming variables (and
-function's arguments) within a function same as those outside
+function's arguments) within a function the same as those outside.